Struggle to save Chinatown from Sixers Arena moves to City Council

 Council members had questions concerning the $50 million Community Benefits Agreement the Parker administration negotiated as part of a broader deal with the Sixers.
 Previously, Parker has called the legally-binding CBA “historic” and “the best financial deal ever” for a Philadelphia sports arena.
 Parker says the CBA includes an array of citywide initiatives and programs and “efforts designed to mitigate concerns raised by neighborhoods that will be directly impacted by the arena.”
 Yet the plan is short on details about how that will happen, plus community stakeholders never had a seat at the table while the agreement was being fashioned.

-Council members at the hearing questioned whether the terms of the CBA — content and dollar amount — were negotiable now that it was up for consideration in Council.
+Council members at the hearing questioned whether the terms of the CBA — content and dollar amount — were negotiable now that it was up for consideration in the Council.
 Council member Isaiah Thomas asked, “Is there any appetite from the admin to renegotiate some of these things to put us in a position to be able to find something that is a little more beneficial to the city of Philadelphia than what we have in place right now?”

 Real impact on workers